json-everything/json-everything-docs/_docs/logic/basics.md

 };
 ```

-If you don't have any custom rules.
-You're done.
+If you don't have any custom rules, you're done.
 Congratulations.

 If you do have custom rules, you'll want to add `[JsonSerializable]` attributes for those as well.